ravichas/AMPL-Tutorial/data_curation/README.md

 Please note that this package has been developed using Python Object Oriented Programming concepts to provide a flexible open-source environment.
 We envision users bringing in small-molecule bioactive databases of their choice or use information (features) other than the the ones refered in this document.
 Users with some effort can easily -need Python programming- plug-in other input database sources under `DB` folder and by extending the `custom_data_curation.py` and configuration file, `config_parser.ini` script.

-(Add a point to indicate that the new users can use OOP to expand the sections to add other DB sources; to be added)

 ### Software requirements:

 AMPL installation.
 Plese check AMPL GitHub page for installation, https://github.com/ATOMconsortium/AMPL